joaodelgado/fuck-kotlin/README.md

 # fuck-kotlin
-Brainfuck compiler in Kotlin
+Brainfuck interpreter in Kotlin

-# How to compile the compiler
+# How to compile the interpreter

     kotlinc src/fuck.kt -d fuck.jar

 # How to run

-To compile

-The compiler accepts either a complete program
+The interpreter accepts either a complete program

     kotlin -classpath out/fuck.jar FuckKt ">++++[-<+>]"